freenas/freenas-docs/userguide/system.rst

 **Save Debug:** used to generate a text file of diagnostic information.
-After the debug data is collected, the system prompts for a location to save the generated ASCII text file.
+After the debug data is collected, the system prompts for a location to save the compressed .tgz text file.

 .. index:: Autotune